ExMember/exmember.github.io/_drafts/what_are_specifications.md

 ## Executable specifications

+Alice has an idea about how a piece of software should work.
+She talks about it with Barbara and they work on writing a specification.
+They are both very frustrated by trying to be precise, complete, and unambiguous in natural language and the legalese-like writing that results.

+Barbara realizes she writes precise and unambiguous language all day, and while it's difficult to do in English, in computer languages it's perfectly natural.

+Alice and Barbara write this specification in computer code.
+It as precise, unambiguous, and like the rest of Barbara's code, easy to understand.

+TODO: Alice and Barbara always work together on specifications

-Let's talk about how to write specifications.
+TODO: English, not "natural language" Probably lots more concreteness in examples Let's talk about how to write specifications.

 You can write them in English if you like.
 But English is a very imprecise